ErsanBihorac/videoflix-backend/README.md

 4. **Configure the database**

-    ```bash
-    Ensure PostgreSQL is running, and set the databse credentials in videoflix-backend/videoflix/settings.py
+    Ensure PostgreSQL is running, and set the databse credentials in videoflix-backend/videoflix settings.py

 5. **Run database migrations**